Actipro/WPF-Controls/Documentation/topics/recent-updates.md

 If you are looking for a list of recently added major new features to WPF Studio products, please see the Sample Browser's Recent Updates page instead.

+## Updates for v23.1.0

+- **Bars:** Added [documentation](bars/index.md) for the new product.
+- **Ribbon:** Updated primary topics to describe how the Ribbon product will be deprecated in the future in favor of the new Bars product's ribbon implementation.

 ## Updates for v22.1.3

 - **SyntaxEditor:** Updated the [Word Wrap](syntaxeditor/user-interface/editor-view/word-wrap.md) topic with information on configuring the wrapped line indent amount.